openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

 ## Design
-We should describe a way to create a containerized playbook and role to mirror what is done with ABPs for hosted components so that the openshift-ansible roles would reuse these containers to install/uninstall these components.
+We should describe a way to create a containerized playbook and role to mirror what is done with APBs for hosted components so that the openshift-ansible roles would reuse these containers to install/uninstall these components.

 The containerized role could follow the pattern used by the TSB within its